 Andrews v.
 Fred’s RV Auto-Marine Inc., Multnomah County Case No. 16CV35770

 Plaintiff Andrews alleged that she was working at the Portland Exposition Center for the Portland Metro RV Dealers’ Fall RV Show.
-Part of her job was to monitor the vendors as they set up their displays and ensure that emergency exits were not blocked.
+Part of her job was to monitor the vendors as they set up their displays and ensure that emergency exits were clear.
 Defendant Fred’s RV Auto-Marine had set up their display including a fifth-wheel hitch.
 The hitch was partially unassembled and not stable.
 Andrews announced on the loudspeaker that she would be coming around to do her inspections.
-When she was inspecting Fred’s display she noticed the fifth-wheel hitch interfered with an emergency exit.
+When she was inspecting Fred’s display, she noticed the fifth-wheel hitch interfered with an emergency exit.
 She mentioned to a Fred’s employee that the hitch needed to be moved and touched the hitch to identify it.
-When she touched the hitch it fell and crushed her foot.
+When she touched the hitch, it fell and crushed her foot.
 She brought claims for negligence and premises liability.
 She sought $1.5 Million for non-economic damages.

 Fred’s denied liability and claimed that the incident was at least in part due to Andrews’ own negligence for failing to keep a proper lookout or take reasonable precautions for her own safety.